Shift to bad bank to cost Volksbanken 505 mln euros in writedowns

-VIENNA, Dec 11 (Reuters) - The planned conversion of Austria’s Volksbanken AG (VBAG) into a “bad bank” will trigger around 505 million euros ($629 million) in writedowns this year, the part-nationalised lender said on its website.
+VIENNA (Reuters) - The planned conversion of Austria’s Volksbanken AG (VBAG) into a “bad bank” will trigger around 505 million euros ($629 million) in writedowns this year, the part-nationalized lender said on its website.

 VBAG, which failed this year’s stress test of big European banks’ ability to withstand shocks, said in October it planned to wind itself down next year to avoid a looming capital crunch it was struggling to plug.